KarstenBSchmidt/Find-Something/README.md

 Go into the dashboard and click "Create a project"

-Follow the instructions filling in required details
+Follow the instructions filling in required details for a web version (not iOS or Android).

 You will recieve all .env variables such as your Firebase API key